 One of the key tenets of the Fine Vintage approach to wine education is that you cannot learn about great wine by drinking mediocre wine.
 We take great pride in the quality of the wines we use in our courses and often do side-by-side comparisons of wines made from one grape in two different regions, or wines from the same region but of different quality to point up the subtle elements that make wine so enjoyable.
 Is the $15 Chilean merlot a better value to you than the $100 St-Émilion poured alongside it?
 You decide what is subjectively best for your budget, but here you will learn the objective differences between the two.

 The Wine & Spirit Education Trust was created 50 years ago to provide dependable, consistently high quality wine education to both consumers and the wine and hospitality trades.
 Today, a certification from the Wine & Spirit Education Trust is considered the gold standard of wine education with its broad emphasis on how wine is made from vineyard to glass, why it tastes the way it does and how best to describe and communicate what you are tasting.
 Whether you are a complete novice beginning your wine adventure with a Level One foundation course, honing your existing skills in Level Two, pursuing an advanced certification with Level Three or plan to go all the way to achieving the coveted Diploma, Fine Vintage, Ltd. has a WSET wine course that is a perfect fit for you.
-In addition to the WSET curriculum crafted by Fine Vintage founder James Cluer, MW, we also offers courses outside of WSET to enhance specialist knowledge, including sensory workshops, and specialist courses on French wine and, coming later in 2018, American Wine.
+In addition to the WSET curriculum crafted by Fine Vintage founder James Cluer, MW, we also offers courses outside of WSET to enhance specialist knowledge, including sensory workshops, and specialist courses on French wine and, coming early in 2019, American Wine.

-I teach a variety of WSET and Fine Vintage courses in several cities.
 To learn more about a particular course and the date(s) it is being offered in your city, or to register for one of our entertaining programs, follow the links below.

 WSET Level 1 Award in Wine - the "Foundation Course"

 This is WSET's introductory course, ideal for everyone who likes wine and wants to learn more about it.
 This qualification provides a hands-on introduction to the world of wine.
 You’ll explore the main types and styles of wine through sight, smell, and taste, while also gaining the basic skills to describe wines accurately, and make food and wine pairings.
 It's a one-day class that is fun, entertaining and very informative, and it leads to your first WSET certification.
 We have completely updated the course this summer so it's fresh and exciting, just like great wine!
 Level 1 is offered this fall and winter in Atlanta, Boston, Chicago, New York and Miami.

-WSET Level Two Award in Wines &
+WSET Level 2 Award in Wine &

 Spirits - the Intermediate Course